yasarcandamli/DiceGame/README.md

 Welcome to the Dice Game!
 This is a simple two-player game where players roll dice, and the player with the highest score wins.
 If both players roll the same score, it's a draw.

+## Live Site

+You can visit the live site [here](https://dice-game-lyart-six.vercel.app/) to try out the game!

 ## Features

 - Players can input their names by clicking on their names.